jintonic/gears/tutorials/detector/visualization/README.md

 ### HepRepFile

-[HepRepFile](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Visualization/visdrivers.html#heprepfile) is available in any [Geant4][] installation.
+The [HepRepFile][] visualization driver is available in any [Geant4][] installation.
 It can be used to generate `G4Data*.heprep` files, which can be viewed using an external program called [HepRApp][] in wireframe mode, that is, no surface, only outlines.

 A [sample HepRepFile macro](HepRepFile.mac) is shipped with [GEARS][].
 Try it out this way: